 The Council receives most of its funding from federal and state agencies.
 Because of this, the source of income for the Council is rather steady.
-All the Council's grants and contracts from the usual federal and state agencies have been approved for FY 2018.
-There have been no significant changes to the funding levels or terms of the grants and contracts.
+All the Council's grants and contracts from the usual federal and state agencies have been approved for FY 2019.
+There has been one significant change to the funding levels.
+The PCOA grant has been changed by the state legislature from \$37,500 per year to \$100,000 per year.
+There are no significant changes in the terms of the grants and contracts.

-For FY 2019, the Council has budgeted revenues and expenditures of \$262,270.
-The FY 2019 budget has been approved by the Governor's Office of Elderly Affairs.
+For FY 2020, the Council has budgeted revenues and expenditures of \$273,651.
+The FY 2020 budget has been approved by the Governor's Office of Elderly Affairs.
+The budget will be amended to reflect the increase in PCOA funding.
+At the time the original budget was done and approved, this increase had not yet been added.